henrikbjorn/PhpSpecCodeCoverageExtension/README.md

 __DEPRECATED__: CodeCoverage should not be used with spec testing in order to see how good your tests are.
-For that reason, and because i don't use it my self.
-This library is deprecated and will not receive any updates etc. Feel free to fork and register on Packagist under a new name as long as the LICENSE rules are followed.
+For that reason, and because I don't use it myself, this library is deprecated and will not receive any updates etc. For a maintained fork, you can check [leanphp/phpspec-code-coverage][1].

 Install with [Composer](http://getcomposer.org):